smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 	<img src="/images/EventViewer.PNG" alt="Openning the connect to another computer dialog in Event Viewer" />
 	<figcaption>Connecting to another computer using Event Viewer's MMC snapin</figcaption>
 </figure>

+TODO: Review this list of tools.

+I have tried this exact same process the following tools which for the other tools Stephen mentioned ( perfmon, scheduled tasks, services, task manager) and the process is exactly the same.

 ### PowerShell Remoting